-The dew point is the temperature at which air is saturated with water vapour.
-If the temperature goes below the dew point, water will be begin to condense on solid surfaces, including dust or salt in the atmosphere causing fog to form.
+The dew point is the temperature at which air is saturated with water vapor.
+If the temperature goes below the dew point, water will be begin to condense on solid surfaces, including dust or salt in the atmosphere, causing fog to form.

 When configuring input channels for an external sensor, it is often necessary to convert the output voltage signal from a sensor into the correct value and appropriate units for the sensor.
 For example, for a pressure sensor with a 1 V per 200 mbar output signal, you would need to multiply the input by 200 and set custom units of "mbar", or divide the input by 5 and set units of "bar".

 The equation editor for channel scaling function in PicoLog 6 requires a numerical output, which you can define using any combination of a wide range of arithmetic, Boolean, relational, statistical and trigonometric operators and constants.